Using Inversion

 Finally, we have a group of words where an extra change is required in the sentence because they are fixed expressions.

-This group is follows
+This group is as follows

 • Scarcely/hardly had the train left when it began to rain.